ColdFire87/text-processor/README.md

 Go to [http://localhost:3000](http://localhost:3000) to see the app running.

+You can use the sample input in `text.txt` to test the app.

 ## Contributions ##

 This project is not being actively maintained.
 If you wish to contribute fork the repository and add the changes to your own forked repo.